- AES 256-bit network traffic encryption

 I recorded no such leak, which made me like the service and especially the iOS app even more.

-The world of streaming has taken the world by storm and it is only apt that with all the geo-restrictions on what you can watch on these services and from where that VPNs will have an increasingly important role to play in this domain as time passes on.
+The world of streaming has taken the world by storm and it is only apt that with all the geo-restrictions on what you can watch on these services and from where that VPN for firestick will have an increasingly important role to play in this domain as time passes on.

 One of the most important such streaming services is Amazon Prime, which is now a highly regarded entertainment provider online after Netflix.